Rock Region METRO COVID-19 Cases To Date

 Rock Region METRO was notified of its second known COVID-19 positive case for a METRO employee Tuesday, July 14.
 The first was Monday, June 8.

-METRO is engaging in the same tactics used with its first positive employee case of COVID-19: METRO is ensuring the employee who tested positive for COVID-19 is self-quarantining for 14 days, contacting METRO employees who had close contact with this employee and keeping METRO riders informed on all positive COVID-19 employee cases.
+METRO is engaging in the same tactics used with its first positive employee case of COVID-19: METRO is ensuring the employee who tested positive for COVID-19 is self-quarantining for a set number of days, contacting METRO employees who had close contact with this employee and keeping METRO riders informed on all positive COVID-19 employee cases.

 To read the statement from METRO’s first COVID-19 case, click here.